robbert-harms/MDT/docs/adding_models.rst

         * ...

-By editing the contents of these folders, the user can add, extend and/or remove functionality in MDT.
+By editing the contents of these folders, the user can add, extend and/or remove functionality globally.
 The folder named *standard* contains modules that come pre-supplied with MDT.
 These modules can change from version to version and any change you make in in this folder will be lost after an update.
 To make persistent changes you can add your modules to the *user* folder.
 The content of this folder is automatically copied to a new version.

-The rest of this chapter explains the various components in more detail.

 .. include:: _dynamic_modules/parameters.rst
 .. include:: _dynamic_modules/compartment_models.rst